gitlabhq/gitlabhq/doc/install/aws/index.md

 ### Add storage

 The root volume is 8GB by default and should be enough given that we won't store any data there.
-Let's add a new EBS volume that will host the Git data.
-Its size depends on your needs and you can always migrate to a bigger volume.
+Let's create a new EBS volume that will host the Git data.
+Its size depends on your needs and you can always migrate to a bigger volume later.
-You will be able to [set up that volume later](#setting-up-the-ebs-volume).
+You will be able to [set up that volume](#setting-up-the-ebs-volume) after the instance is created.

 ### Configure security group